MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/Layer2Colours/ReadMe.txt

 should be "transparency fallback" colour, which is set to "pink $E3" - to be displayed in result as pink.

+When the image generation is finished, the "write-over-ROM" feature of Layer 2 is enabled and "shadow" mode is selected, while shadow Layer 2 is set to banks 0..2.
+This should NOT affect displaying of regular Layer 2 graphics in banks 9..11, the "shadow" bit does apply only to the write/read feature.
+If the emulator shows black rectangles and noise, it does use wrongly the shadow banks also for display.

 Why/how 24 combinations
 =======================